pstat197/vignette-image-classification/README.md

     * Dogs: Higher Precision (0.82) — When the model predicts "Dog," it is more likely to be correct, though it misses some actual dogs (Recall 0.77).

 * Summary: Achieving ~80% accuracy in just 5 epochs highlights the efficiency of CNN for image tasks, though a ~20% error rate suggests there is still room for improvement compared to state-of-the-art Vision Transformers.
-# Classical ML and Deep Learning for Image Classification

-This is a vignette on the application of classical machine learning methods (Support Vector Machines and XGBoost) and deep learning methods (Convolutional Neural Networks and Vision Transformers) for cat-vs-dog image classification; created as a class project for PSTAT 197A Fall 2025.

-Contributors: Alex Morifusa, Joy Chang, Cathy Fang, Anna Liang, Madhav Rao

-## Abstract

-## Contents

 ## References